David-OConnor/pyflow/README.md

 are stored in the project directory → `__pypackages__` → `3.7`(etc) → `lib`.
 A virtual environment is created in the same diretory as `lib`, and is used transparently.

-This is a new project undergoing active development: expect breaking changes in the near future.

 Python ≥ 3.3 is required.